minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must have embedded images or videos
 * Any required permissions must be displayed in the original post
 * Do not post topics asking for help here

+## Tutorials

+* Do not post topics asking for help here
+* Video-only topics are not allowed

+### Modding Tutorials

+* Tutorials about mod development, using, or installing only

+### Mapping Tutorials

+* Tutorials about map making or developing only

 ## Download Links